-In 1981, the Government of Madhya Pradesh invited him to set up ‘Roopanker’ – an art museum at Bharat Bhavan in Bhopal.
+In 1981, the Government of Madhya Pradesh invited him to setup ‘Roopankar’ – an art museum at Bharat Bhavan in Bhopal.
 Swaminathan served as the Director of Roopankar till 1990.
-He held about thirty one- man shows and participated in many national and international exhibitions during his life.
+He held about thirty-one solo shows and participated in many national and international exhibitions during his life.

 Swaminathan passed away in 1994.